gvwilson/thirdbit/fiction/voyage/index.md

 the coast, K.'s Taavi fitted her for a long voyage and took her out onto the deep blue.
-Dried meat, hard biscuit, and jars of salt went into her hold, along with two extra sets of canvas, ten gallops of rope, eighty marines, and half a dozen horses<sup>Advocates of horse cavalry had won their never-ending debates with proponents of camels on the grounds that the thick wool of the stocky northern camels would be debilitating in the heat of the Salt Coast.
+Dried meat, hard biscuit, and jars of salt went into her hold, along with two extra sets of canvas, ten gallops of rope, eighty marines, and half a dozen horses<span class="sidenote">Advocates of horse cavalry had won their never-ending debates with proponents of camels on the grounds that the thick wool of the stocky northern camels would be debilitating in the heat of the Salt Coast.
 A commander of camel cavalry had responded by shaving his mount.
 Public reaction